Justin Turner Preview, Player Props: Red Sox vs. Rays

-After going 0-for-2 with an RBI in his last game, Justin Turner and the Boston Red Sox face the Tampa Bay Rays (who will start Aaron Civale) at 4:10 PM ET on Monday.
+The Boston Red Sox and Justin Turner (.417 slugging percentage over his past 10 games, including two homers), battle starting pitcher Zach Eflin and the Tampa Bay Rays at Tropicana Field, Tuesday at 6:40 PM ET.

-He had a hitless showing in his previous game (0-for-2 with an RBI) against the Royals.
+He had a hitless performance in his previous game (0-for-2) against the Rays.

 Justin Turner Game Info & Props vs. the Rays